Play Live Radio

 In all, Heisler says, the combined shortfall could be as high as $18 million, although her letter also envisions more optimistic scenarios in which the city maximizes efficiencies and hiring to keep overtime costs on budget.

-Strassburger says that while “I agree with the substance of the letter,” the plan for 2025 itself is reasonable.
+Strassburger said that while “I agree with the substance of the letter,” the plan for 2025 itself is reasonable.
 Numerous other factors could erase such costs or magnify them, she said, and if overtime costs trend above estimates, “we will work through it by making judgments through the year.
 We will find the money to make the payments.”

 Strassburger said the real concerns are about the longer-term picture, as the plan envisions the city spending down its savings account during the next several years to balance the books.
 Still, she said, that is a bigger picture issue that requires more discussion.